 That is, at least at a bare minimum.

 So if you run into this problem, or if you still don’t see the need for software design documents…

 Here are some strong talking points:

-What’s likely to happen without software design documents?
+What’s likely to happen without a software design document?

 - Back and forth disputes over what was previously agreed upon.

 - Misinterpretations due to classic business mind vs engineer mind language.
 And worst of all,

 - Running into a situation where product owners need to ask developers to deliver, “What they really asked for”, without paying for the changes.